Angela Alsobrooks: Development initiatives

-Alsobrooks said she would work with Hogan and the owners of the Washington Redskins to keep the Redskins stadium in Prince George's County.
+In November 2018, Alsobrooks said she would work with Hogan and the owners of the Washington Redskins to keep the football team in Prince George's County.
 In 2019, she stayed neutral on Hogan's proposal to take control of the federally controlled Oxon Cove Park and Oxon Hill Farm to build a new stadium for the Redskins, saying that while the Redskins were a valued enterprise, she was unwilling to take funds from higher priorities, such as education, public safety, health care, and economic development to keep the team from moving away.
 In 2021, Alsobrooks proposed developing a year-round sports and entertainment venue near FedExField as an incentive to keep the Washington Football Team in Maryland.
 During the 2022 legislative session, she supported a bill providing $400 million toward developing the entertainment venue, which Hogan signed into law in April 2022.

 Alsobrooks speaks at a press conference to support building the new FBI Headquarters in Prince George's County, 2023.

 Alsobrooks supports relocating the Federal Bureau of Investigation's headquarters to Prince George's County.
 In November 2022, she criticized General Services Administration criteria that she said "clearly favored Springfield, Virginia" over Prince George's County.
 In March 2023, Alsobrooks joined Democratic members of Maryland's congressional delegation and Governor Wes Moore in co-signing a letter to President Joe Biden asking him to get involved in the FBI's headquarters selection process.
 In November 2023, the General Services Administration announced that it would locate the FBI's new headquarters in Greenbelt, Maryland.
 But in March 2025, President Donald Trump blocked the move to Maryland, saying the agency should be in Washington, D.C., as opposed to "liberal" Maryland.
 In July 2025, after Trump said that he wanted the new FBI headquarters to be the Ronald Reagan Building and International Trade Center in Washington, D.C., Alsobrooks signed on to a letter saying that she and other Maryland lawmakers would "be fighting back against this proposal with every tool we have".